a-usov/Pitch-Testing-App/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license - see the [LICENSE.md](http://stgit.dcs.gla.ac.uk/tp3-2018-cs23/codebase/blob/master/LICENCE) file for details
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license - see the [LICENSE.md](http://stgit.dcs.gla.ac.uk/tp3-2018-cs23/codebase/blob/master/LICENCE) file for details.

+This project uses FFmpeg which we do not own but can be found at [FFmpeg](http://ffmpeg.org) and its source can be downloaded [here](https://github.com/FFmpeg/FFmpeg)

 ## Acknowledgments
 * TarsosDSP library